CarltonSoftware/tabs2-php-client/docs/booking/create-sagepayment.md

-# Creating a sagepay payment.
+# Creating a sagepay payment

 This file documents how to create a sagepay payment and add it to a booking.